cosmos/cosmos/whitepaper.md

 ### Pegging to Other Cryptocurrencies

 A priveleged shard can act as the source of a pegged token of another cryptocurrency.
-A peg is in essence similar to the relationship between a "Hub" and "Shard", in that both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other or back.
+A peg is in essence similar to the relationship between a hub and a shard, in that both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other or back.
 A peg-shard on the GnuClear network keeps up with both the hub as well as the other cryptocurrency.
 The indirection through the peg-shard allows the logic of